 What Are Clients Hiring Personal Assistant Taskers to Do?

-We’ve found that there is Client demand for Personal Assistant tasks like:
+It’s a broad category with something for everyone, but we’ve found that there is Client demand for Personal Assistant tasks like:

 - Office duties (organizing files, internet research, and more).

 - Facilitating visits from “the cable guy”.